Everything’s going to be okay.

-The average premium now stands at £715, which is also up £44 compared to March this year.
+The average premium is now £737, which is also up £22 compared to June this year.

 Some regions have it worse than others.
 Here’s a handy guide to show you just how outraged you should feel: